DanielSmith/alap/docs/core-concepts/protocols.md

 ## Why this matters

 Without protocols, Alap's expression language covers categories.
 With protocols, it covers dimensions.
-Tags for "what kind," protocols for "how much, how far, how recent."
-Generate protocols add a third axis: "from where."
+Tags for "what kind," filter protocols for "how recent, how close."
+Generate protocols add a third axis: "from where" — external APIs, the AT Protocol network, any data source that returns JSON.

 A static config with a few links in `allLinks` works.
 Adding tags and filter protocols makes it queryable.
-Adding `:web:` makes it dynamic.
+Adding `:web:` or `:atproto:` makes it dynamic.
 Each layer is optional — you use what you need.

 The grammar doesn't grow.
 The engine barely changes.
 A new API source is a config entry, not a new feature.